Grasberg mine: Mine workings

 Ore undergoes primary crushing at the mine, before being delivered by ore passes to the mill complex for further crushing, grinding and flotation.
 Grasberg's milling and concentrating complex is the largest in the world, with four crushers and two giant semi-autogenous grinding (SAG) units processing a daily average of 240,000 tonnes of ore in 2006.

 A flotation reagent is used to separate a copper-gold concentrate from the ore.
 Slurry containing the copper-gold concentrate is delivered by three pipelines to the seaport of Amamapare, over 70 mi away, where it is dewatered.
 Once filtered and dried, the concentrate – containing copper, gold and silver – is shipped to smelters around the world.

-The facilities at the port also include a coal-fired power station, which supplies the Grasberg operations.
+The facilities at the port include a coal-fired power station supplying the Grasberg operations, which will be replaced in 2027 by a 265-megawatt liquefied natural gas-fired combined cycle gas turbine power plant.